fact-benchmark/factbenchmark/documentation.md

 }
 ```

-This json will be stored (and, by default returned) as a content-hash, like this:
+This JSON will be stored (and, by default returned) as a content-hash, like this:

 ```json
 {